spiky001/delivery-exercise/README.md

    * Jetty

 # Setup
- 1. Open Ecplise and click on "Open Projects from Filesystem"
+ 1. Open Eclipse and click on "Open Projects from Filesystem"
  2. Select the projects inside the folder: **DELIVERY_SRV** and **DELIVERY_WEB_SRV**
  3. Ensure that both have no compilaton errors
- 4. Rigth click on project **DELIVERY_WEB_SRV** -> Run As -> Run with Jetty
+ 4. Right click on project **DELIVERY_WEB_SRV** -> Run As -> Run with Jetty
  5. Browse to http://localhost:8080/ and ensure that the following message is shown:
     `The Web Service is Ready!`